 However, if a hurricane wipes out a coastal city, they will band together to do what is “human” for others without looking for payment or praise.
-What causes a disaster to unite even the most opposite of people?
+Why is it only a disaster that can unite even the most opposite of people?

-4. We Know it’s Bad
+4. We Know It’s Bad

-Every year, humans will drill for fossil fuels to be used as a form of combustion in a driving force of metal vehicles that pollutes the air in which we need to breath.
-Even though there are alternative methods to transportation without breathing in toxic fumes, we still drive our cars every day.
+Every year, humans will drill for fossil fuels to be used as a form of combustion in a driving force of metal vehicles that pollutes the air in which we need to breathe.
+Even though there are alternative methods of transportation without breathing in toxic fumes, we still drive our cars every day.

-For the most part, humans are an arrogant and demanding species that believes they are the end all of life in the universe.
+For the most part, humans are an arrogant and demanding species that believes they are the end-all of life in the universe.
 Our discoveries and inventions make us feel like we’re more than flesh and blood populating a rock that rotates around a star every 365 days.